dralshehri/hijridate/docs/index.rst

    >>> hijri.notation()
    'AH'

-The above example methods can also be applied to :obj:`Gregorian` object.
+The above example methods can also be applied to the :obj:`Gregorian` object.

 Internationalization
 --------------------